DoReMi Market: Program

 In each episode, a market from South Korea is featured and within it there are three types of food selected as its representatives.
 The cast and guest(s) have to play games and win to be able to enjoy the food.
 There will be a dressing theme concept for the cast and guest(s) to follow for filming of each episode.

-For episodes 1–4, the program format is only three rounds of song dictation.
-From episode 5, the program format changed to two rounds of song dictation, with a Snack Time in between the dictation segments.
+For episodes 1-4, the program format is only three rounds of song dictation.
+From episode 5-381, the program format changed to two rounds of song dictation, with a Snack Time game in between the dictation segments.
+From episode 382, the program format changed into a "course meal" format: an Appetizer game (a Snack Time game played in two teams), one round of song dictation and a Snack Time game.

 Games played

 Song Dictation: Viewers can recommend songs (and the specific parts of the songs) through a Google Form for use in the show.
 The cast and guest(s) have to work together to note down all the correct lyrics that was being sung in a small part of the song chosen to play.
 For each song, they will be given only three attempts to get all the correct lyrics.
 For every failed attempt, the food will be consumed by Mukbang YouTuber Small-mouthed Haetnim.